yurishkuro/w3c-trace-context/tests/README.md

   * `cd distributed-tracing`
   * `git checkout compliance-tests`
 * Run unit tests: `make test`
-* Run actual test bed: `make crossdock`
+* Run actual test suite: `make crossdock`

-## Test-bed Components
+## Test Suite Components

 ### Orchestrator

 The Crossdock framework is used as orchestrator.
-At the moment it's implemented only in the unit tests `main_test.go`, but can be easily configured to run via docker-compose.
+It is invoked from the [docker-compose](./docker-compose.yaml) file.

 ### Driver